ethereum/EIPs/EIPS/eip-0.md

 ## Abstract

-The EIP idea is braking the IPFS and Swarm store and broadcasting and instead suggests scalling down ethereum ressources, so that the community may be served in a more **sustainable way** in the future.
+The EIP idea is braking and stopping the IPFS and Swarm store and broadcasting and instead suggests scalling down ethereum ressources, so that the community may be served in a more **sustainable way** in the future.
 In addition, to mitigate the currently existing problem with increasingly high gas prices, ethereum would benefit from switching to a permissioned mainnet (after successfully deploying a testnet version).
 This would greatly lower the number of requests and decrease the load for operating nodes.
 A further improvement would be to remove legacy APIs, so nodes no longer answer unnecessary public API requests.

 ## Rationale